 DeviceNet is based on the Controller Area Network (CAN) technology and mostly used in the Americas.
 To integrate the UMC100 into a DeviceNet network use the DNP31 communication interface.
-DNP31.0 is now in classic phase.

 The figure below shows the sketch of a DeviceNet line with DNP31 and UMC100s.
 More details are available in the technical manual of the DNP31.